pavel-rossinsky/time-to-first-byte/README.md

 The repository contains a bash script that measures Time to First Byte (TTFB), Server Time, and Network Latency for a list of URLs stored in a text file using `curl`.
 Excludes failed requests and redirects.

 The ttfb.sh script uses curl for measuring the time.
-An article to read explaining the concept https://blog.cloudflare.com/a-question-of-timing/
+An article to read explaining the concept is https://blog.cloudflare.com/a-question-of-timing/

 ```